joshhornby/joshhornby.github.io/_posts/2025-08-22-building-lennys-vault.md

 }
 ```

-The trade-off?
-Less creative outputs, but predictable behaviour that users can rely on.
+The trade-off is less creative output in exchange for behaviour users can rely on.

-### Testing AI Is Still Unsolved
+### Testing AI is still unsolved

 There's no agreed approach for testing prompts in TypeScript.
 Traditional unit tests don't work when your "function" is a Large Language Model.
 I found [this resource from Incident.io](https://incident.io/building-with-ai/you-cant-vibe-code-a-prompt) particularly useful for thinking about AI testing strategies.
 I've since written about [eval testing LLMs in PHPUnit](/eval-testing-llms-in-phpunit) - different language, same patterns.

-### Log Everything (Seriously, Everything)
+### Log everything

 AI systems fail in ways you can't predict.
 A prompt that worked perfectly suddenly starts producing rubbish outputs because the underlying model behaviour changed.